 How to Install Synth Riders Custom Songs using SideQuest VR

 SideQuest VR is a great tool for sideloading third party games to the Quest.
 You can also use the tool to move real world songs to Synth Riders as well.

-- Click here to view our SideQuest VR setup tutorial to get the app installed on your computer and headset.
-Follow steps #1-9 (everything except for sideloading a game) and then come back here (link will open in a new tab).
+- Click here to view our SideQuest VR setup tutorial to install the app on your computer and headset.
+Follow steps #1-9 (everything except for sideloading a game) and then return here (link will open in a new tab).